History of the Democratic Party (United States)

-Starting with 32nd President Franklin D. Roosevelt, the party dominated during the Fifth Party System, which lasted from 1932 until about the 1970s.
-In response to the Wall Street Crash of 1929 and the ensuing Great Depression, the party employed liberal policies and programs with the New Deal coalition to combat financial crises and emergency bank closings, with policies continuing into World War II.
-The Party kept the White House after Roosevelt's death in April 1945, reelecting former Vice President Harry S. Truman in 1948.
-During this period, the Republican Party only elected one president (Eisenhower in 1952 and 1956) and was the minority in Congress all but twice (the exceptions being 1946 and 1952).
+Starting with Franklin D. Roosevelt, the party dominated during the Fifth Party System, which lasted from 1932 until about the 1970s.
+In response to the Wall Street Crash of 1929 and the ensuing Great Depression, the party employed social liberal policies and programs with the New Deal coalition to combat financial crises and emergency bank closings, with policies continuing into World War II.
+The party kept the White House after Roosevelt's death in April 1945, electing Harry S. Truman in 1948 to a full term.
+During this period, the Republican Party only elected one president (Dwight D. Eisenhower in 1952 and 1956) and was the minority in Congress all but twice (the exceptions being 1947–49 and 1953–55).
 Powerful committee chairmanships were awarded automatically on the basis of seniority, which gave power especially to long-serving Southerners.
-Important Democratic leaders during this time included Presidents Harry S. Truman (1945–1953), John F. Kennedy (1961–1963) and Lyndon B. Johnson (1963–1969).
-Republican Richard Nixon won the White House in 1968 and 1972, leading to the end of the New Deal era.
+Important Democratic leaders during this time included Presidents Truman (1945–1953), John F. Kennedy (1961–1963), and Lyndon B. Johnson (1963–1969).
+Republican Richard Nixon won the White House in 1968 and 1972, leading to the end of the New Deal era; however, the party became extremely successful in the House, holding it with a majority for 40 years (from 1955 until the Republican Revolution in 1995).

-Democrats have won six out of the last twelve presidential elections, winning in the presidential elections of 1976 (with 39th President Jimmy Carter, 1977–1981), 1992 and 1996 (with 42nd President Bill Clinton, 1993–2001), 2008 and 2012 (with 44th President Barack Obama, 2009–2017), and 2020 (with 46th President Joe Biden, 2021–present).
-Democrats have also won the popular vote in 2000 and 2016, but lost the Electoral College in both elections (with candidates Al Gore and Hillary Clinton, respectively).
+Since 1980, Democrats have won five out of the last twelve presidential elections, winning in the presidential elections of 1992 and 1996 (with Bill Clinton, 1993–2001), 2008 and 2012 (with Barack Obama, 2009–2017), and 2020 (with Joe Biden, 2021–2025).
+Democrats have also won the popular vote in 2000 and 2016 but lost the Electoral College in both elections (with candidates Al Gore and Hillary Clinton, respectively).
 These were two of the four presidential elections in which Democrats won the popular vote but lost the Electoral College, the others being the presidential elections in 1876 and 1888.

 Foundation: 1820–1828

-The modern Democratic Party emerged in the late 1820s from former factions of the Democratic-Republican Party, which had largely collapsed by 1824.
-It was built by Martin Van Buren, who assembled a cadre of politicians in every state behind war hero Andrew Jackson of Tennessee.
+The modern Democratic Party emerged in the late 1820s from former factions of the Democratic-Republican Party, which was established around 1792, primarily by Thomas Jefferson and his allies, as a response to the Federalist Party's push for a strong central government, but it died out after the 1824 election.
+It was built by Martin Van Buren who assembled many state organizations to form a new party as a vehicle to elect Andrew Jackson of Tennessee.
 The pattern and speed of formation differed from state to state.
-By the mid-1830s almost all the state Democratic parties were uniform.
+By the mid-1830s, almost all the state Democratic parties were uniform.
+The common year indicated as the party's foundation is 1828 (January 8), making it the oldest political party in the world.